DEXX001/CleanFilesV.01/README.md

-CleanFiles — Directory Analysis & Optimization Tool
+# CleanFiles — Directory Analysis & Optimization Tool

-CleanFiles is a system utility fully developed in C.
-Its purpose is simple and efficient: scan a directory, identify unnecessary files, and prepare future automated actions.
+CleanFiles is a C-based system utility designed to scan folders, detect unnecessary files, and prepare automated cleanup actions.
-It serves as the foundation of a larger suite of optimization tools that will form DEXPACK (DXP).
+It forms the foundation of a larger optimization suite called DEXPACK (DXP).

-🔍 Core Features
+### Core Features

-Fast directory scanning
+• Fast directory scanning

-Efficiently traverses a folder (and subfolders).
+Efficiently traverses a folder (and its subfolders).

-Full content listing
+• Full content listing

-Retrieves all files and subdirectories with their basic metadata.
+Retrieves all files and subdirectories with their metadata.

-Detailed file analysis
+• Detailed file analysis

-Uses stat() and struct dirent to extract type, size, timestamps, and other properties.
+Uses stat() and struct dirent to extract type, size, timestamps, and more.

-Detection of useless or heavy files
+• Detection of useless or heavy files

-Identifies temporary files, duplicates, large files, and items that can be cleaned.
+Identifies temporary files, duplicates, large files, and unnecessary items.

-Foundation for upcoming automation
+• Foundation for future automation

 Lays the groundwork for:

-• automatic deletion
+automatic deletion

-• archiving
+archiving

-• advanced logging
+advanced logging

-• future GUI versions
+future GUI versions

-🛠️ Version Roadmap
+### Version Roadmap
 V0.x — CLI Version (current)

 ✔ Directory scanning
-✔ File analysis (type, size, etc.)
+✔ File analysis (type, size, timestamps)
-✔ Detection of unnecessary files
+✔ Unnecessary file detection
-➤ Solid technical base for upcoming features
+➡ Strong technical base for upcoming versions

-V1 — Full Optimization Engine
-• Advanced detection rules
-• Cleaner terminal output
-• Configurable filters
-• Basic logs
-• Ready for integration into DEXPACK